-For all exams you MUST have a black pen.
+For all exams you MUST have a black pen and a spare pen is a good idea.
 A calculator is required for some exams.

-You may also bring other pens, pencils, drawing instruments, clear plastic rulers, and erasers in a see through pencil case.
+You may also bring other pens, pencils, drawing instruments, clear plastic rulers and erasers in a see-through pencil case.